 Jesus (Yes, God’s own Son.): Matthew 4:1 “Then Jesus was led by the Spirit into the desert to be tempted by the devil.”

-Paul: 2 Corinthians 11: 24-27 (read all verses to learn of Paul’s many sufferings; this is just a snippet) “Three times I was shipwrecked.
+Paul: 2 Corinthians 11: 24-27 (Read the entire chapter to learn of Paul’s many sufferings; this is just a snippet.)
+“Three times I was shipwrecked.
 Once I spent a whole day and a night adrift at sea.
 I have traveled on many long journeys.”

-David (hiding from Saul who wanted to take his life) 1 Samuel 23:14 “David stayed in the wilderness strongholds…”
+David (while hiding from Saul who wanted to take his life) 1 Samuel 23:14 “David stayed in the wilderness strongholds…”

 5. HOW DO I GET THROUGH MY SPIRITUAL DESERT?

 So, now you know that God is unchangingly good, and He is always with you.
 Not only that, but you are His beloved, victorious child!
 As a bonus, you have read of other Biblical peeps, who have been through some tough spiritual deserts of their own.
 How do you apply all this good stuff?
 Well, believe it or not, I have a list for that too!

-PRAY even when you don’t feel anything.
 God is always present and listening to your prayers.
 Don’t fall for Satan’s lies that God is ignoring you.
-Don’t go by what you feel, go by what you know!
+Don’t go by what you feel — go by what you know!

 Praising God for all He has done for you in the past is a wonderful way to be reminded of His unchanging faithfulness.
 Praising God for what He will accomplish through you in the future is a fabulous way to access the hopeful joy that is yours for the taking.

-SURROUND yourself with other believers.
 Sometimes we just can’t believe for ourselves what God has promised.
-We are only human and in the midst of oppressing desert heat it can seem impossible to hold onto hope.
+We are only human and in the midst of oppressing desert heat it can seem impossible to hold on to hope.
 That’s okay.
 That’s what fellowship is for.
 Reveal to your most trusted circle that you are struggling.
-Let them pray over you and remind you, as many times as you need, of God’s truths.
+Let them pray over you and remind you of God’s truths, as many times as needed.